How to Do SEO in Russia? First, You Get to Know the Russian Soul

 It would be impossible (not to say downright stupid) to write an article about SEO in Russia without reserving a section for Yandex.
 Yandex is Russia’s favourite search engine covering 55.4% of all online searches and rightfully deserves to be named Russia’s Google.

-Just like in VK’s case, it’s easy to understand why Yandex is the country’s leading search engine – it was designed especially to satisfy the needs of the local market – searches in Russian language focused on local services and products.
+Just like in VK’s case, it’s easy to understand why Yandex is the country’s leading search engine.
+Yandex serves the needs of the local market – searches in Russian language focused on local services and products.
 Throughout the years Yandex has developed in to much more than just a website.
 But recently it’s experiencing a decrease in popularity as more people are turning to Google.

 They Don’t Call it Russia’s Google for Nothing

 When you say “Yandex” in Russia people have a handful of associations.
-Like Google, Yandex is a multinational internet technology company offering several types of online services, where Yandex Search is only the tip of the iceberg.
-Everyone told me that even if they do prefer to search via Google.ru they will usually switch to Yandex Maps to find a specific location in Russia.
-As you’re average search engine you can specialize the search for videos and images, but in recent years the company has successfully expanded to other services.
+Like Google, Yandex is a multinational internet technology company offering several types of online services.
+Even if a person prefers Google.ru they will switch to Yandex Maps to find a specific location in Russia.
+In recent years the company has successfully expanded to other services.

 Yandex Taxi is the number one taxi booking site in the country.
-It’s dominance is so strong that even Uber had to eventually fold and decide it’s better to work together than against the local taxi provider.
-There are fewer angry Paypal users in Russia, beacause most of the clientale uses Yandex Money.
+Its dominance is so strong that even Uber had to eventually fold and decide it’s better to work together than against the local taxi provider.
+There are fewer angry Paypal users in Russia, because most of the clientele uses Yandex Money.
 The popularity of the service rapidly increased after Russia’s national bank Sberbank bought a controlling share of the online payment service.
-Suddenly, Yandex Money got access to Sberbank’s infrastructure allowing people to top up their online account via ATMs or the online banking system.

 The Battle of the Engines